 credit: Netflix/Last Chance U

-Most reading I do around youth and player development coaching sits in stark contrast to this picture.
+Most reading you do around youth and player development coaching sits in stark contrast to this picture.
 The way a lot of coaches at youth level do this is by asking questions of players, setting up challenging environments and games that force players to think.

 So how should analysis and video be used to aid player development?

-Measuring vs Improving
+Measuring vs Improving in Player Development

 Working with deveoping athletes often means that you are not searching for that last little % to improve.
 You know they are developing and often both you and the athlete know exactly what it is that would improve their game.